eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 The first thing you need to do is to get access to the Vehicle Model.
 If you derived your project repository from our template, we already provide a generated model installed as a Python package named `vehicle`.
 Hence, in most cases no additional setup is necessary.
 How to tailor the model to your needs or how you could get access to vehicle services is described in the tutorial linked above.

-If you want to access a single [Datapoint](/docs/concepts/development_model/vehicle_app_sdk/#datapoint) for the vehicle speed, this can be done via
+If you want to access a single [DataPoint](/docs/concepts/development_model/vehicle_app_sdk/#datapoint) for the vehicle speed, this can be done via

 ```Python
 vehicle_speed = await self.Vehicle.Speed.get()
 ```

-As the `get`-method of the Datapoint-class there is a coroutine you have to use the `await` keyword when using it.
+As the `get()` method of the DataPoint-class there is a coroutine you have to use the `await` keyword when using it.

 If you want to get deeper inside the vehicle, to access a single seat for example, you just have to go the model-chain down: